DuckyMomo20012/python-template/README.md

 ### :key: Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables to your .env file.

-`TEST_VAR`: Description about this environment variable.
+`TEST_VAR`: Description of this environment variable.

 E.g: